Skip to content. Skip to navigation

 The Small Business Regulatory Review Board (SBRRB) on July 16 voted unanimously to recommend that Governor Linda Lingle approve proposed administrative rules for Kewalo Basin, should they be adopted by the Hawaii Community Development Authority (HCDA) and submitted for her approval.
 The SBRRB’s action followed a presentation by HCDA Executive Director Anthony Ching that provided an update on the results of HCDA’s ongoing efforts to re-engage Kewalo Basin users and stakeholders to prepare for the transition of management for Kewalo Basin from the Department of Transportation (DOT) to HCDA.
 The SBRRB will also recommend that the Governor transfer $4.5 million for Kewalo Basin harbor improvements from the DOT Special Fund to the HCDA budget.

-Kewalo Open House 1In anticipation of the transition of Kewalo Basin, HCDA recently conducted three meetings with the existing harbor stakeholders in May and June 2008 to discuss and obtain feedback on: the needs and problems faced by Kewalo Basin users, the repairs and improvements that need to be made to enhance the safety and use of the harbor facilities, and on proposed administrative rules that will govern the management and day-to-day operations of Kewalo Basin, once the transition takes place.
+Kewalo Open House 1In anticipation of the transition of Kewalo Basin, HCDA recently three meetings with the existing harbor stakeholders in May and June 2008 to discuss and obtain feedback on: the needs and problems faced by Kewalo Basin users, the repairs and improvements that need to be made to enhance the safety and use of the harbor facilities, and on proposed administrative rules that will govern the management and day-to-day operations of Kewalo Basin, once the transition takes place.
 The invitation list for these meetings included all existing Kewalo Basin tour and charter Kewalo Open House 2fishing operators, commercial fishermen, and other interested parties.

 The proposed rules will govern the use and operation of Kewalo Basin, define permissible activities, and establish an updated rate schedule.
 The proposed rules were the subject last year of extensive stakeholder comment and reflect the priority of preserving the use of the harbor for existing commercial fishermen, tour and charter boat operators, while enabling fiscally responsible operation.
 The Kewalo Basin rules and rate schedule were last revised by the DOT in 1996.